 Figure 2.
-Subdimensions of Natural oils subdimension of Hair Loss problem
+Subdimensions of Natural oils subdimension of the hair loss problem

-As we all know, each lock has a unique key and this unique key is unique because it was designed with carefully crafted curves.
-This metaphor perfectly fits to the core of AT.
-Therefore, AT sees each real life problem as unique and suggests that a unique key should be created for each and every problem to reach the ultimate solution to them.
+As it is known, each lock has a unique key and each is designed with curves cut in a unique combination.
+For this reason, the key metaphor lays in the core of the Asymmetric Theory because AT sees each real life problem as unique and suggests that a unique key should be created for each and every problem in life to find the ultimate solution to them.